Waterfall

 Svartifoss waterfall

-Svartifoss – Unique One
+Svartifoss – Unique one

 Svartifoss is not the largest or most powerful waterfall in Iceland, but it is unique in its own way: in the midst of an amphitheatre of black basalt columns, ”the black waterfall of Iceland” plunges over 20 metres into the depths.
 To experience this impressive sight for yourself, follow the well-signposted hike that starts at the visitor centre in Vatnajökull National Park in Southern Iceland and takes about 45 minutes.